chfhhd/raylibstarter/Readme.md

 A simple raylib project template for CMake and C/C++

+## Features

+This project template contains several basic classes, e.g. for animated sprites, a simple scene manager and more.

+It integrates the C++ wrapper raylib-cpp and includes and extensive API documentation.

 ## Usage

-Use CMake or a CMake compatible development environment to build a minimalistic raylib project.
-The raylib library will be downloaded automatically by CMake.
+After downloading the repository, use CMake to build the project.
+The Raylib library and all other dependencies are downloaded automatically.

+The project already contains three pre-built scenes - for the main menu, the actual game scene and a pause scene.

 ### Changing the project title and version number

 The project name and version number can be customized in the `src/CMakeLists.txt` file.
 By default, the project name is 'game':

 ```
 project(game VERSION 0.1 LANGUAGES CXX)